 - (a) Covenants, Representations, and Warranties of Grantee.
-Grantee hereby makes the following covenants, representations, and warranties for the benefit of the County as of the date of this Franchise Agreement. - (1) Grantee is duly organized and validly existing as a California corporation in good standing under the laws of the State of California. - (2) Grantee has full legal right, power, and authority to execute, deliver, and perform this Franchise Agreement, and has duly authorized the execution and delivery of this Franchise Agreement. - (3) Each Person signing this Franchise Agreement on behalf of Grantee has been authorized by Grantee to do so, and this Franchise Agreement has been duly executed and delivered by Grantee, and constitutes a legal, valid, and binding obligation of Grantee enforceable against Grantee in accordance with its terms. - (4) To the best of Grantee's knowledge, there is no action, suit, or proceeding before any court or governmental entity against Grantee or affecting Grantee, wherein an unfavorable decision, ruling, or finding would adversely affect the validity or enforceability of this Franchise Agreement, or which would have a material adverse effect on the financial condition of Grantee. - (5) Grantee has sufficient financial resources to perform all aspects of its obligations hereunder.
-There has been no material adverse change in Grantee's or in Grantee's parent company's (if applicable) financial circumstances since the date of the most recent financial statements or information, submitted to the County or reviewed by the County at the offices of Grantee. - (6) Grantee has the expert, professional, and technical capability to perform all of its obligations under this Franchise Agreement. - (7) Prior to providing any service authorized by this Franchise Agreement, Grantee will have provided to the Director the Security, certificates of insurance, and liquidated damages accounts, as provided in Section 9 of this Franchise Agreement. - (8) Prior to providing any service authorized by this Franchise Agreement, Grantee will have provided to the Director proof that the Grantee has obtained all necessary permits, authorizations, and licenses that are required for furnishing such service, including, without limitation, a Health and Safety Permit. - (9) Grantee has read Division 6 of Title 4 of the County Code, a copy of which is attached hereto and incorporated herein as Exhibit "C," and is aware of its provisions.
+Grantee hereby makes the following covenants, representations, and warranties for the benefit of the County as of the date of this Franchise Agreement. - (1) Grantee is duly organized and validly existing as a Delaware corporation in good standing under the laws of the State of California. - (2) Grantee has full legal right, power, and authority to execute, deliver, and perform this Franchise Agreement, and has duly authorized the execution and delivery of this Franchise Agreement. - (3) Each Person signing this Franchise Agreement on behalf of Grantee has been authorized by Grantee to do so, and this Franchise Agreement has been duly executed and delivered by Grantee, and constitutes a legal, valid, and binding obligation of Grantee enforceable against Grantee in accordance with its terms. - (4) To the best of Grantee's knowledge, there is no action, suit, or proceeding before any court or governmental entity against Grantee or affecting Grantee, wherein an unfavorable decision, ruling, or finding would adversely affect the validity or enforceability of this Franchise Agreement, or which would have a material adverse effect on the financial condition of Grantee. - (5) Grantee has sufficient financial resources to perform all aspects of its obligations hereunder.
+There has been no material adverse change in Grantee's or in Grantee's parent company's (if applicable) financial circumstances that would have a material impact on Grantee's ability to perform its obligations under this Franchise Agreement since the date of the most recent financial statements or information, submitted to the County or reviewed by the County at the offices of Grantee. - (6) Grantee has the expert, professional, and technical capability to perform all of its obligations under this Franchise Agreement. - (7) On or before the Effective Date, Grantee will have provided to the Director the Security, certificates of insurance, and liquidated damages accounts, as provided in Section 9 of this Franchise Agreement. - (8) On or before the Effective Date, Grantee will have provided to the Director proof that the Grantee has obtained all necessary permits, authorizations, and licenses that are required for furnishing such service, including, without limitation, a Health and Safety Permit. - (9) Grantee has read Division 6 of Title 4 of the County Code, a copy of which is attached hereto and incorporated herein as Exhibit "C," and is aware of its provisions.
 Grantee further agrees that the entry into this Franchise Agreement constitutes its acknowledgment and confirmation of certain matters as specified in the County Code.
 If Grantee believes an amendment to the County Code violates this Section, Grantee shall notify the County within thirty (30) days of the effective date of the amendment changing the County Code. - (b) Covenants, Representations, and Warranties of the County.
 The County hereby makes the following covenants, representations, and warranties to and for the benefit of Grantee as of the date of this Franchise Agreement: